Research Experiences for Undergraduates

 How To Apply

-To apply to the B2 REU program, you must submit an application here or click on "Apply" link at left.
+To apply to the B2 REU program, click on "Apply" link at left.
 Your application package will consist of (1) an application form that includes contact information, educational background, and optional information on gender and ethnic background; (2) a 2-page maximum narrative statement of educational and career goals, research experiences and interests; and (3) two letters of recommendation from faculty at your home institution.
-Application materials, including letters of recommendation must be received by March 8, 2013.
+Application materials, including letters of recommendation must be received by February 7th, 2014.

 Am I Eligible to Apply?